Henry Hui

 Industrial relevance

-I have industry funded collaborations to develop novel diagnostic tests and medical technology to advance scientific knowledge and human health.
-I lead or provide consultation (both interllectual and technincal input) on the development, testing, data review and comercialisation in these industry networks:
+I have government and industry funded collaborations to develop novel diagnostic tests and medical technology to advance scientific knowledge and human health.
+I lead or provide consultation (both interllectual and technincal input) on the development, testing, data review and comercialisation in these goverment agency or industry networks:

 My work has been licensed and patented in multiple countries: